 With care, the home lawn can make it through the winter in reasonable shape and be ready to burst out of dormancy at the first sign of warmer weather, sunshine and the extra daylight hours that accompany spring.

 Lawns are more susceptible to certain diseases in winter.
 Slimy and or browning of leaf in patches can be a sign that the lawn is infected with a disease and the use of a fungicide will help it to recover.
-Products such as Mancozeb work well on a range of diseases and are available in domestic pack sizes.
+Products such as Mancozeb work well on various diseases and are available in domestic pack sizes.

-Cooler temperatures and damp conditions are ideal for Wintergrass (Poa annua) and this weed can invade a home lawn rapidly.
+Cooler temperatures and damp conditions are ideal for Wintergrass (Poa annua), and this weed can invade a home lawn rapidly.
 Take care not to spread the seed of Wintergrass from one lawn to another by washing down the mower after using it on a lawn containing weeds.
-Mow the clean lawn first before mowing the naturestrip or an infected lawn.
+Mow the clean lawn before mowing the nature strip or an infected lawn.
 Wash down the mower before putting it away.
-If you have existing Wintergrass it can be controlled through the use of Wintergrass Killer.
+If you have existing Wintergrass, it can be controlled by using Wintergrass Killer.

 Another very effective control for Wintergrass is a product called Monument.
 Monument will kill most grass weeds.

 Prior to Spring in late August, an application of a combination fertiliser and Pre-emergent herbicide called Oxafert is ideal.
-Oxafert will control the early spring bloom of Wintergrass while as well as feed the lawn at a time when it will benefit from an application of fertiliser.
+Oxafert will control the early spring bloom of winter grass while feeding the lawn at a time when it will benefit from applying fertiliser.
 The Pre-emergent herbicide in Oxafert will kill the germinating weed seeds before they get a chance to shoot and will not harm Buffalo and Kikuyu lawns.
 Apply at the label rate and read the instructions before using to determine if your lawn is suitable for its use.
 Oxafert comes in a pellet form and is easy to spread.

-If your lawn has turned a straw colour after the frosts and cold weather of winter, you can green it up through the use of a pigment called Colour Guard.
-Available in a clip-on hose pack or as a concentrate, Colour Guard is a simple to use product that will instantly give your lawn a natural green grass colour over winter and transition out when the grass starts to break dormancy.
+If your lawn has turned a straw colour after the frosts and cold weather of winter, you can green it up using a pigment called Colour Guard.
+Available in a clip-on hose pack or as a concentrate, Colour Guard is a simple-to-use product that will instantly give your lawn a natural green grass colour over winter and transition out when the grass starts to break dormancy.

-With a little winter care your lawn will bounce back rapidly this spring and be the showpiece of your garden this spring.
+With a little winter care your lawn will bounce back rapidly this spring and be the showpiece of your garden.